Latina women at the 1977 National Women's Conference: Puerto Rican women

+Data indicates that in 1976, 38 percent of Puerto Rican families in the United States were headed by women.

 Organizations

 Mexican American Women's National Association

 MANA was organized in the year 1974.
 A group of Chicanas who lived in Washington D.C. began gathering weekend brunches to discuss their exclusion from the feminist movements agenda and their relative invisibility in policy making meetings.
 Many of the founders who held jobs in the federal government, in congress, or with private policy making groups, inferred that Chicanas needed an organization just like other groups formed by White and African American women.

 By 1975, MANA had elected their first officers and defined their goals.
 Such goals included: advocating for issues relevant to Chicanas, developing leadership opportunities, creating a national awareness of Chicana concerns, and national communications network developing for Chicanas.
 Later that year, MANA hosted its first national conference for and by Chicanas.

-MANA convinced policymakers to change federal regulations after observing an increasing number of sterilization amongst Chicanas.
-This was done to ensure that Mexican American women understood the surgical process and its consequences.
-As well as women receiving information in their primary language.
-MANA has called for pharmaceutical labeling in Spanish and in English.
-They worked for employment opportunities, and sought appointments to government boards and commissions for Hispanics.

-MANA representatives have also testified before congress on domestic violence and child support enforcement.
-MANA supports affirmative action, reproductive rights, the Equal Rights Amendment (ERA), pay equity, and welfare reform to change policies that held back women attempting to become economically independent.

-In 2005, MANA focused on health care, lack of health insurance among Hispanics, and creating ways to access both.